djstein/2018-study-guide/questions/html.md

 * Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.

 * Have you used different HTML templating languages before?

+- yes, use Handlebars, Jinja, Django Templating language, among others in server side rendering to achieve HTML output that has variables or portions added programatically